BenayounP/AndroidMovieDataBase/Documentation/DevDiary.md

 ## 07/08/22
 (no code yesterday) Fully implement timestamp for last successful connection !
 No I have to display it on homeScreen

+## 08/08/22
+Worked yesterday and today on displaying data on the screen with compose.
+Miss `dimens.xml` badly